karatelabs/karate/README.md

 ```cucumber
 And request myVariable
 ```
-In most cases you won't need to set the `Content-Type` header as Karate will automatically do the right thing depending on the type of the `request`.
+In most cases you won't need to set the `Content-Type` header as Karate will automatically do the right thing depending on the data-type of the `request`.

 Defining the `request` is mandatory if you are using an HTTP `method` that expects a body such as `post`.
-You can always specify an empty body as follows, and force the right `Content-Type` header by using the [`header`](#header) keyword.
+If you really need to have an empty body, you can use an empty string as shown below, and you can force the right `Content-Type` header by using the [`header`](#header) keyword.
 ```cucumber
 Given request ''
 And header Content-Type = 'text/html'